Floomf/XenoBot/README.md

 # XenoBot
-A constant work-in-progress fun bot for The Realm discord server.
+My personal bot for the discord server I own.
+(Enter this fucking mess if you dare)